Persistent Physical Symptoms

 6. Patient Information

-If you think you fit the eligibility criteria, are registered at one of the participating GP practices and are interested in Ways to Wellness please ask your GP, nurse or other healthcare professional for more information.
+If you think you fit the eligibility criteria, and are registered at one of the participating GP practices, ask your GP, nurse or other healthcare professional for more information.

 WaysToWellness banner with company logo printed on it